-The 42-year-old known as “Little Tyson” has been honing his martial arts skills for nearly three decades, and has had some crucial role models guiding him along the way, including the legendary Kru Yodtong Senanan.
+The 43-year-old known as “Little Tyson” has been honing his martial arts skills for nearly three decades, and has had some crucial role models guiding him along the way, including the legendary Kru Yodtong Senanan.

 Now, he views it as his responsibility to positively influence the new generation of martial artists, and help them navigate their respective journeys.

-“Coming up as a kid in Thailand, I always had older fighters I could look up to and follow as an example,” Sityodtong explains.
+“Coming up as a kid in Thailand, I always had elders I could look up to and follow as an example,” Sityodtong explains.
 “When you are young, sometimes you do not have all the answers, and it really helps to get advice from someone who has been there and done it.

 “I was once one of those youngsters before myself, so I am always happy to lend a helping hand where I can, and influence people.”

-“I want to show others that if you take care of yourself and are dedicated, you can fight for as long as you want,” states Sityodtong.
+“I want to show others that if you take care of yourself and are dedicated, you can compete for as long as you want,” states Sityodtong.
 “In the end, it all comes down to discipline and hard work.
 By carrying myself the right way, I look to set a good example for the future generations to follow.”

 Sityodtong is truly living up to his words.
 The last time “Little Tyson” appeared inside the cage was this past March, when he returned home to Bangkok, Thailand, to battle Ramon Gonzalez in front of his countrymen at ONE: WARRIOR KINGDOM.
 Despite being grounded by his opponent, the Thai came back strong in the second round, and forced the exhausted Gonzalez to verbally submit due to strikes.